 I mentioned both the term upstream and downstream in some of my previous blogs, and quite a few of my readers asked me to explain the intended meaning, importance, and differences within the context of innovation in more detail.

-Now, the danger of simplifying thought processes into easy to understand analogies is that the similarities run out of depth before the refinement and iteration of the thought processes do.
+The danger of simplifying thought processes into easy-to-understand analogies is that the similarities run out of depth before the refinement and iteration of the thought processes do.
 And thus, I warn you to use the following simplified explanation with that limitation in mind.

-But if I do my job well in describing the principles below, entrepreneurs should be able to think about and drive more meaningful innovation.
+But if I do my job well in describing the principles below, entrepreneurs should think about and drive more meaningful innovation.
 Investors should quickly be able to distinguish the value of innovation proposed by entrepreneurs.
-The people and their governments should promptly be able to assess the value and impact of proposed economic change.
-And anyone should be able to quickly evaluate the effect of innovation along with the role of its purveyors.
+The people and their governments should promptly assess the value and impact of the proposed economic change.
+And anyone should be able to quickly evaluate the effect of innovation along with its purveyors’ role.

 So, without further ado.